Maman-ti

-Mamanti ("He Walking-above", "Sky Walker"), also known as Swan (c.
-1835–July 28, 1875) was a Kiowa medicine man.
+Mamante or Mamanti (Kiowa: Ǥáuñ:mâmáñ:d̶è, shortened form Mâmáñ:d̶è, lit.
+Goose-Above-CameAlong-One), also known as "He Walks-Above", "Sky Walker", orSwan (c.
+1835 – July 28, 1875) was a Kiowa medicine man.

-His name is also spelled Mama'nte and is translated in several ways, including Man-on-a-Cloud, Sky Walker, Walking Above, or Walks-in-the-Sky.
-After the head chief Dohäsan died in 1866, naming Guipago as his own designated heir and consequently establishing Satanta as the second-ranking chief, Mamanti assumed the role of a war chief, but he got real power when he gained screech owl medicine and became an owl prophet.
+His name is also translated in several ways, including Man-on-a-Cloud, Sky Walker, Walking Above, or Walks-in-the-Sky.
+After the head chief Dohäsan died in 1866, naming Guipago, or Lone Wolf the Elder, as his own designated heir and consequently establishing Satanta as the second-ranking chief, Mamanti assumed the role of a war chief, but he got real power when he gained screech owl medicine and became an owl prophet.
 His rivalry as a medicine man was versus Napawat (No Mocassins), a powerful and influential man friendly to Tene-angopte.

 Mamanti had two wives.
-He had several children with both of his wives, and also an adopted a captive named Tehan.
+He had several children with both of his wives, and also an adopted settler-born son with red hair named Tehan or Tejan.